 $39.99

 The tonfa is a traditional Okinawan weapon used in kobudo, a martial art that focuses on the use of ancient weapons.
-It is also sometimes practiced in some schools of karate.
-The tonfa consists of a handle perpendicular to a long, straight bar, allowing for a variety of attacks and defensive techniques.
+It is also sometimes practiced in certain karate schools.
+The tonfa consists of a handle perpendicular to a long, straight bar, allowing for a variety of offensive and defensive techniques.

 -

-Material : Red oak, a dense and strong wood, ideal for absorbing impacts and withstanding shocks during training.
+Material: Red oak, a dense and resistant wood, ideal for absorbing impacts and withstanding shocks during training.

 -